NPS-DEEP/hashdb/doc/announce/announce_1.1.2.md

 * A regression introduced in 1.1.1 was fixed so that command `scan_expanded` does not require the input to have file hashdigest or filesize tags in order to hash.
 * _hashdb_ fails more gracefully and suggests running the `upgrade` command when the source metadata store is missing.
 * _hashdb_ fails more gracefully when attempting to access a corrupted hash database.
 For example a hash database is corrupted when a  _hashdb_ command that modifies it is aborted.
-* Fix regression in the `scan_random` performance analysis command that made it fail to scan the database copy.
 * Simplify the `scan_random` command to not require a database copy.
 Python reporting about the copy, now removed, was broken.
 * Fix hashdb API interface `import_metadata` to add metadata to a source even if hashes have not been added to the source yet.
 This deficiency can result in missing source metadata.
 The similar hashdb `import` command does not have this deficiency.

 # Functional Changes
-* Because output can be so large, the output from commands that print expanded source information has been reduced by not printing information multiple times.
+* Reduce the amount of output produced by commands that print expanded source information multiple times.
 Specifically:
  * Source information for a given source ID is printed only once.
  * The source list associated with a given hash value is printed only once.
  * A `-m <max>` option is added so that when the number of sources a hash has exceeds this maximum, the sources associated with the hash are not displayed.